Palestinian festival cancels film screening amid boycott campaign

 The BDS movement aims to generate economic and political pressure on Israel to end its occupation of Palestinian territories.

-BDS co-founder Omar Barghouti told CNN that Doueiri has yet to apologize for his past movie-making in Israel, and therefore his work should be boycotted.
+BDS co-founder Omar Barghouti told CNN that Doueiri has yet to apologize for his past movie-making in Israel, and that screening the film served only to condone Doueiri's behavior.

 "This film was made by a filmmaker who has crossed our nonviolent picket line," Barghouti told CNN.
 "We ask filmmakers to stay away from Israel until it respects international law," he added.